Why Are Jewels Used in Watches

 How many jewels in a watch is good?

-Generally, a mechanical watch with around 17 to 25 jewels is considered good for maintaining optimal performance and durability.
+A mechanical watch that has approximately 17 to 25 jewels is generally regarded as good for maintaining optimum performance and durability.

 Why do mechanical watches have jewels?